 The Great Gull Island Project

 The Great Gull Island Project is a monitoring study of Common and Roseate Terns nesting on Great Gull Island, which is in Long Island Sound off Orient Point on the North Fork of Long Island.
-Additionally GGI connects with scientists in Brazil, Argentina, and the Azores, where many of the banded birds from Great Gull Island spend their non-breeding time.
-Helen Hays and her team rely on many volunteers each year to help gather data on the island and maintain the site.
+Additionally GGI connected with scientists in Brazil, Argentina, and the Azores, where many of the banded birds from Great Gull Island spend their non-breeding time.
+Helen Hays and her team relied on many volunteers each year to help gather data on the island and maintain the site.

 HELEN HAYS